Vinit1014/Vinit1014.github.io/README.md

 # Vinit1014.github.io

-Project Name
+Name: Vinit Prajapati
+Rollno: 21BCP339
+Login form(ViteJS + NodeJS + MySQL)
 Overview
-This project is a [brief description of your project].
+This project is a Login form.
 It contains frontend, backend, and MySQL services, each containerized using Docker.
 This repository provides the necessary Dockerfiles and a Docker Compose configuration (docker-compose.yaml) to run the entire application stack.

 Prerequisites
 Make sure you have Docker installed on your system.
 You can download and install Docker from here.